awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.FaultInjectionQueries.md

 *index*
 A specific logical block of data or storage node to use to simulate the failure event\.
 If you exceed the range of available logical blocks or storage nodes of data, you will receive an error that tells you the maximum index value that you can specify\.
-To avoid this error, see [Displaying volume status for an Aurora DB cluster](AuroraPostgreSQL.Managing.VolumeStatus.md)\.
+To avoid this error, see [Displaying volume status for an Aurora PostgreSQL DB cluster](AuroraPostgreSQL.Managing.VolumeStatus.md)\.

 *is\_disk*
 Indicates whether the injection failure is to a logical block or a storage node\.
 Specifying true means injection failures are to a logical block\.
 Specifying false means injection failures are to a storage node\.